ubi-coro/gaussian-splatting-Windows/README.md

   #### --source_path / -s
   Path to the source directory containing a COLMAP or Synthetic NeRF data set.
   #### --model_path / -m
-  Path where the trained model should be stored (`output/<random>` by default).
+  The path where the trained model should be stored (`output/<random>` by default).
   #### --images / -i
   Alternative subdirectory for COLMAP images (`images` by default).
   #### --eval
   Add this flag to use a MipNeRF360-style training/test split for evaluation.
   #### --resolution / -r
-  Specifies resolution of the loaded images before training.
+  Specifies the resolution of the loaded images before training.
 If provided `1, 2, 4` or `8`, uses original, 1/2, 1/4 or 1/8 resolution, respectively.
-For all other values, rescales the width to the given number while maintaining image aspect. **If not set and input image width exceeds 1.6K pixels, inputs are automatically rescaled to this target.**
+For all other values, rescales the width to the given number while maintaining the image aspect. **If not set and the input image width exceeds 1.6K pixels, inputs are automatically rescaled to this target.**
   #### --data_device
   Specifies where to put the source image data, `cuda` by default, recommended to use `cpu` if training on large/high-resolution dataset, will reduce VRAM consumption, but slightly slow down training.
   #### --white_background / -w
-  Add this flag to use white background instead of black (default), e.g., for evaluation of NeRF Synthetic dataset.
+  Add this flag to use a white background instead of black (default), e.g., for evaluation of the NeRF Synthetic dataset.
   #### --sh_degree
   Order of spherical harmonics to be used (no larger than 3). `3` by default.
   #### --convert_SHs_python